hardin47/website/Math58/Notes/02-FoundInf.md

 >The correct answer is that this percentage has halved, but only 5% of a sample of 1005 U.S. adults in 2017 got this right.
 Rosling liked to say that chimpanzees would do better than people: With only three options, we would expect 33.33% of chimpanzees to answer correctly.

 * If in fact the students are randomly guessing, how many standard deviations away from the "random guess" value is 0.05?
 [Hint:  use proportions and not percentages in your calculations.]

-note:  we covered this in class on Tuesday, so it's in the notes, but the formula doesn't show up in your text until the box on page 124 in section 3.1.1.

 Do not use the computer here (except as a calculator, and feel free to use a calculator or use the computer / R as a calculator).
 Note:  you need to know how many people were asked, look above.